 Use drag-and-drop capabilities to rearrange events to different times or to assign them to different sub-calendars.

-3. Unique calendar links with customized access permissions
+3. Secure user access with customized access permissions

-The most powerful part of sub-calendar links is the amount of customized control you have, in two important ways:
+The most powerful part of account-based calendar access is the amount of customized control you have, in two important ways:

-- you control which sub-calendars are included in each calendar link
+- you control which sub-calendars are accessible to each user (or group).

-For example, you can create a unique calendar link for Crew 1 and include only the Crew 1 sub-calendar in it.
-Although the master calendar contains many other sub-calendars, Crew 1 will only see their own sub-calendar.
-In the view below, you can see two different calendar links in use:
+For example, you can create a user group for Crew 1 and include only the Crew 1 sub-calendar in it.
+Although the master calendar contains many other sub-calendars, users in the Crew 1 group will only see their own sub-calendar.

-- Use calendar links to set the level of permission that you give each individual or group.
-You can assign a different level of permission to each sub-calendar included in a calendar link.
+- Customize the level of access permission that you give each user or group.
+You can assign a different level of permission to each sub-calendar.
 Or you can set one level of access permission for all the sub-calendars you include.

 There are nine different levels of access permission, from read-only (which lets users view the calendar events, but not make any changes) to full modify permission (which lets users add, modify, or delete calendar events).